npm-simplified/simplified/docs/user-meta.md

 -- (boolean) `single`

 Optional.
-Use to specify that the metadata should only have on value.
+Use to specify that the metadata should only have one value.

 #### returns:
 Returns true on success or error on failure.